sebastien-riou/SATL/readme.md

 |FL |DATA  |SW1   |SW2   | PAD |
 |-  |-     |-     |-     |-    |

-* FL: Total length of the R-TPDU excuding PAD
+* FL: Total length of the R-TPDU excluding PAD
   * 32 bits values in little endian format
   * FL - 6 is the length of the DATA field, it shall be inferior or equal to LE field in the command TPDU
 * DATA